MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 - Surface Hub 3
 - Surface Hub 3 Pack
 ---

 # Surface Hub 3 security best practices

 Surface Hub 3<sup>1</sup> runs Microsoft Teams Rooms on Windows in a locked-down state.
-Depending on the security posture of your organization, you may wish to take other security measures, as described in this article.
+Depending on your organization's security posture, you may wish to take other security measures, as described in this article.
 At a minimum, we recommended the following:

 - [Change default local admin password](#change-default-local-admin-password)
 - [Set a UEFI password](#set-a-uefi-password)